anpham6/chrome-docs/source/build.rst

     }
   });

-.. tip:: When using "**preserve**" the first config is used as the base.
+.. tip:: When using ":lower:`preserve`" the first config is used as the base.
 Each subsequent config fills :target:`undefined` properties in existing objects or creates new objects.

 .. code-block::
   :caption: Cloud